-BLU-852 is a selective and potent investigational inhibitor of MAP4K1, a well-characterized immunokinase that is believed to play a role in T cell regulation.
+BLU-852 is a selective and potent investigational inhibitor of MAP4K1, a well-characterized immunokinase that is believed to play a role in T cell regulation, developed under our cancer immunotherapy collaboration with Roche.
 Preclinical data presented at the virtual AACR Annual Meeting in April 2021 show that MAP4K1 inhibition enhanced intratumoral immune cell activation, overcame regulatory T cell mediated T cell suppression, and reduced tumor burden both as a monotherapy and in combination with checkpoint inhibition.
-These preclinical data support our exploration of opportunities for continued clinical development of BLU-852.
+Following the termination of our collaboration agreement with Roche, we have deprioritized advancement of BLU-852 and are exploring opportunities to re-partner the asset for future development.